biancamika/digital-garden-template/_notes/3. Permanent Notes/To create something from nothing, we must believe in the impossible.md

 ---
 title: To create something from nothing, we must believe in the impossible
 ---

-# To create something from nothing, we must believe in the impossible

 ## Reference
 - **Source:**
 	- Smile Indias, [[Interdisciplinary Approaches to Creation & Innovation (Class)]]